Precision Asphalt Cleveland Precision Asphalt ClevelandProudly serving Cleveland, OH & surrounding areas

 βœ… No hidden fees πŸ’³ Cards accepted πŸ›‘οΈ Licensed & Insured

-Connect your site with smooth asphalt pathway paving in Cleveland, OH.
-We install sidewalks, bike paths, and multi use trails for parks, schools, and campuses.
-Our paths are designed for accessibility, drainage, and comfortable use.
+Connect your property with smooth, accessible asphalt pathway paving in Cleveland, OH.
+We build sidewalks, multi use trails, and pedestrian routes for parks, schools, and campuses.
+Our paths are designed for comfort, safety, and long term performance with proper base prep and drainage.

 Asphalt Pathways, Sidewalks, and Trails